 Trends in religion news

-Notions of what religion news is and where it belongs have changed dramatically in the decade.
+Notions of what religion news is and where it belongs have changed dramatically in the past few decades.
 Years ago, “religion news” usually meant stories about one faith’s denominational policies.
-Now news about many different faiths leads televised and radio broadcasts, inspires thousands of s and tops front pages of newspapers around the world.
+Now news about many different faiths leads televised and radio broadcasts, inspires thousands of websites and tops front pages of newspapers around the world.
 It’s also found in every section of the newspaper.
 What’s changed?

-more religiously diverse, and religious demographics are constantly shifting.
+Many countries are more religiously diverse, and their religious demographics are constantly shifting.

-Religious freedom and accommodation debates around abortion, end-of-life issues, marriagegender, sexuality, , and more are raging around the world.
+Religious freedom and accommodation debates around abortion, end-of-life issues, marriage, gender, sexuality, education, immigration and more are raging around the world.

 Crimes such as sexual abuse, terrorism and financial wrongdoing have thrust religious groups onto front pages.